gauravuq/Dataweave-2.0/README.md

 # Dataweave-2.0

 #### Dataweave is a functional programming language which looks like JSON.
+This Repository had dataweave practice material.

 ```
 %dw 2.0